daviddetorres/AI-as-role-master/rules-prompts.md

 ## Disco Elysium-like RPGs

-Rule set based on Disco Elysium.
+Rule set based on Disco Elysium, with inner voices and skills.

 <details>